gyk-jane/pali-canon-db/README.md

 #### Translation

-Contains informations and text content of each translation.
+Contains information and text content of each translation.

 - `translation_id`: Unique identifier for each translation
 - `uid`: Identifier of the original text (corresponds to TextInfo.uid)